Naida1710/baby_bites/README.md

 **Comment Section and Like/Unlike** - When users open a recipe, the recipe description is displayed immediately.
 Below that, there is a like/unlike option, where registered users can like or comment on recipes made by others.
 If the user is not registered, they cannot use any of those features, but they can still see how many likes or comments a recipe has.
 If a post has no comments, a message will be displayed indicating this.
+If the user is not logged in, and accidentally click or test the LIKE button, he would be automatically redirected to the login page.

 ![comment](staticfiles/images/Screenshot%202025-10-21%20at%2014.32.59.png)